You are here

 Writing Commons Consultations

-We offer free walk-in, one-time, and weekly consultation appointments to RIT students, faculty and staff.
+We offer free walk-in, one-time appointments as well as weekly consultations to RIT students, faculty and staff.

-Consultations are goal-oriented sessions that focus on the specific writing task you bring to the lab to develop.
-We do not edit or proofread your writing.
-Instead, during consultations we can:
+Consultations are goal-oriented sessions that focus on the specific writing task you bring to the Writing Commons to develop.

 - Review and develop revision plans for written documents